Rama II: Early life

 Chim was born in 1767 during the Ayutthaya Kingdom in Amphawa District, Samut Songkram.
-Chim was a son of Luang Yokkrabat of Ratchaburi and Nak of Samut Sakorn, as his father and mother was then known.
+He was a son of Luang Yokkrabat of Ratchaburi and Nak of Samut Sakorn, as his father and mother were then known.
 They would later become King Rama I and Queen Amarindra, respectively.

 In 1767, Ayutthaya fell to Konbaung Burmese invaders.
 His father, Phraya Ratchaburi, joined Taksin's forces to recapture the city.
 Under King Taksin, Chim's father rose rapidly to high rank as a military leader and was assigned with the campaigns to subjugate Laos and Cambodia.
 In 1782, his father crowned himself King of Siam (later named Rama I) and Chim himself was raised to the title of Prince Itsarasunthon of Siam.